vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 ### Step 5 - Fetch the agreement

-To receive the result of the user action you may poll the status of the payment via the [`GET:/agreements/{agreementId}`][fetch-agreement-endpoint].
+To receive the result of the user action, you may poll the status of the agreement with:
+[`GET:/agreements/{agreementId}`][fetch-agreement-endpoint].

 <Tabs